 Far more prescriptive guidance has been added in IFRS 15 to deal with specific scenarios.
-Furthermore, IFRS 15 requires extensive disclosures d.
-IFRS 16 - Leases
+Furthermore, IFRS 15 requires extensive disclosures.

 The Group and its components are in the process of implementing this standard effective 1st of July 2018 and will adopt a modified approach in implementing IFRS 15.